Canadian students who plan on living in the United States (U.S.) while attending school must fulfill all student visa requirements of an F-1 student.

 - Unless you received an “Ontario Secondary School Diploma,” please send an official evaluation (in English) demonstrating that the applicant has earned the equivalent of a U.S. high school diploma equal to that granted by a regionally accredited U.S. high school.
 You must use an approved evaluation service such as Educational Credential Evaluators (ECE) or World Education Services (WES).
 For a list of other evaluation services, go to the NACES website (www.naces.org) and click on “Current members.”

 - An official, final GED certificate from an official GED testing center showing passing of the GED.

 - An official evaluation (in English) demonstrating that the applicant has earned the equivalent of a U.S. degree (associate, bachelor’s, master’s, or professional degree) equal to that granted by a regionally accredited U.S. college or university.
 Unless you graduated from St. Clair College or the University of Windsor, you must use an approved evaluation service such as ECE or WES.
 For a list of other evaluation services, go to the NACES website (www.naces.org) and click on “Current members."
 NOTE: Official means it is sent directly from the evaluation service to HFC.

 Proof of financial responsibility.
 The Form I -20 will include an estimated first year amount for tuition and fees for full-time border commuter students and estimated semester amounts for part-time border commuter students.

-For Canadian students living in the United States, the Form I-20 will include estimated amounts to cover the first year’s tuition and fees, as well as, the cost to live in the United States.
+For Canadian students living in the U.S, the Form I-20 will include estimated amounts to cover the first year’s tuition and fees, as well as, the cost to live in the United States.